-Along with requirement that public officials and employees throughout California who make or influence government decisions are required to submit a Statement of Economic Interests (Form 700) by April 1 each year, certain City officials also must certify completion of Annual Ethics and Sunshine Ordinance training by April 1.
+Public officials and employees throughout California who make or influence government decisions are required to submit a Statement of Economic Interests (Form 700) by April 1 each year, and certain City officials also must certify completion of Annual Ethics and Sunshine Ordinance training by April 1.
 In 2021, of the 500+ elected officials, commissioners, board members, and department heads who were required to submit these public disclosure filings electronically with the Ethics Commission, over 94 percent of these filers submitted their filings by the deadline.
 More than 3,000 other employees designated under the City's Conflict of Interest Code were required to file their disclosure statements on paper with their departments.

-In preparation for administering the 2021 annual filing season, Commission staff implemented program improvements, including initiating use of electronic forms to enable departmental filing officers to inform the Commission about the status of e-filers and when online accounts needed to be established.
+Commission staff implemented program improvements, including initiating use of electronic forms to enable departmental filing officers to inform the Commission about the status of e-filers and when online accounts needed to be established.
 To help inform filers and filing officers about the annual Form 700 and applicable Ethics and Sunshine training requirements, in January 2021 staff launched updated compliance pages for filers on the Commission's website, and disseminated annual filing reminder notices to filers and departmental filing officers.
 Staff also expanded the online Form 700 filing officers and department head directory to include updated department contact information and a direct link to each departments' list of designated positions to make this information more accessible both to filers and the public.

-With most physical City offices still operating under the City's shelter-in-place public health order, Commission staff held four remote information sessions for departmental Filing Officers and filers in February and March to enhance their understanding of the annual filing requirements.
-An unprecedented number of attendees participated in the sessions and provided positive feedback that demonstrated the virtual format of the sessions was well-received.
-Recordings of the sessions were also posted on the Commission's website to make them available to those who were unable to join the live sessions.
-During the filing period, staff continued to provide one-on-one assistance to filers and Filing Officers as needed through emails and calls to support their compliance needs.
+Operating under the City's shelter-in-place public health order, Commission staff held four remote information sessions for departmental Filing Officers and filers in February and March to review the annual filing requirements.
+An unprecedented number of attendees participated and provided positive feedback, confirming that the virtual format of the sessions was effective.
+Staff posted recordings of the sessions on the Commission's website for those who were unable to join the live sessions.
+During the filing period, staff continued to provide one-on-one assistance to filers and Filing Officers as needed to support their compliance needs.

-Following the April 1 annual filing deadline, to help heighten public awareness of the Form 700 requirements and financial disclosure filings, on April 2 staff updated the Commission's website to direct the public to new context and links that were designed to facilitate improved understanding and access to the latest filings.
-Also on April 2, staff sent individual notices to the 23 City Commissioners and Board Members who appeared to have unfulfilled annual filing requirements at that time, with copies to their appointing authorities and respective Department Heads, to inform them of their pending filing obligations and resulting disqualification from participating in agenda items before their Board or Commission until such time that their filings were complete.
-As of June 4, 2021, 99 percent of all electronic filers had submitted their required filings, with two Form 700s outstanding, and one annual Ethics and Sunshine Training Certification not yet filed.
-Commission staff continue to be in communication with filers regarding their overdue filings, including any subsequent corrective action that may be warranted as provided for under the law.
+Following the April 1 annual filing deadline, to heighten public awareness of the Form 700 requirements and financial disclosure filings, Staff updated the Commission's website to direct the public to new context and links that were designed to improve understanding and access to the latest filings.
+On April 2nd Staff sent individual notices to the 23 City Commissioners and Board Members who appeared to have unfulfilled annual filing requirements, with copies to their appointing authorities and respective Department Heads, to inform them of their obligations and remind them that they were disqualified from participating in agenda items before their Board or Commission until their filings were complete.
+As of June 30, 2021, 99 percent of all electronic filers had submitted their required filings, with two Form 700s outstanding, and one annual Ethics and Sunshine Training Certification not yet filed.
+Commission staff continue to be in communication with those filers regarding their overdue filings, including any subsequent corrective action that may be warranted as provided for under the law.